PeterWarrington/olm-convert/README.md

 ### Legacy Command line:
 ```
-python3 olmConvert.py <path to OLM file> <output directory> [--noAttachments]
+usage: olmConvert.py [-h] [--noAttachments] [--format {eml,html}] [--verbose] olmPath outputDir

+positional arguments:
+  olmPath              Path to OLM file
+  outputDir            Output directory

+options:
+  -h, --help           show this help message and exit
+  --noAttachments      Don't include attachments in output (decreasing file size)
+  --format {eml,html}  Specifies output format
+  --verbose            Verbose output
 ```

-#### Command line options

-* `--noAttachments` - No attachments are included in generated EML files (including embedded images), reducing file size of generated EML files.

 ## Module reference

-### convertOLM(olmPath, outputDir, noAttachments=False, verbose=False)
+### convertOLM(olmPath, outputDir, noAttachments=False, verbose=False, format="eml")
-Convert OLM file specified by `olmPath`, creating a directory of EML files at `outputDir`.
+Convert OLM file specified by `olmPath`, creating a directory of files of type `format` at `outputDir`.
 Will not include attachments if optional parameter `noAttachments` is set to True.

+`format` must be `eml` or `html`.

-### processMessage(xmlString, olmZip=None, noAttachments=False)
+### processMessage(xmlString, olmZip=None, noAttachments=False, format="eml")
-Reads OLM format XML message (`xmlString`) and returns a ConvertedMessage object containing the message converted to a EML format string.
+Reads OLM format XML message (`xmlString`) and returns a ConvertedMessage object containing the message converted to a string of the provided `format`.
 Can also return ValueError.

 `olmZip` parameter is a instance of `zipfile.ZipFile` open on the OLM file.
 This parameter is required in order to convert attachments.

 If `noAttachments` parameter is True, no attachments will be included in generated EML messages.

+`format` must be `eml` or `html`.

 ### headerEncode(value)
 Converts email header string value to RFC2047 base64 encoded UTF-8 string (<https://datatracker.ietf.org/doc/html/rfc2047>).